GoogleCloudPlatform/oozie-to-airflow/README.md

 It's perfectly possible to provide your own implementation of each of those functions if you need to customise it and in many cases it will be easier if it's specific implementation rather than generic one.

+## Notification proxy is not supported

+In Oozie, the `oozie.wf.workflow.notification.proxy` property can be used to configure proxy, through which notifications will be sent.

+This is not supported.
+Currently notifications will be sent directly, without proxy.

 # Cloud execution environment for Oozie to Airflow conversion

 ## Cloud environment setup